mitschabaude/montgomery/doc/zprize23/README.md

 ## Internal tests and scripts

 There are plenty of scripts (in `/scripts`) and unit/integration tests (`.test.ts` files) to test or benchmark various aspects of this library on various curves and finite fields.
-All of them can be run with `./run`, and most will also work in the browser with `./run-in-browser`.
+All of them can be run with `node`, and most will also work in the browser with `./run-in-browser`.

 To run all `.test.ts` tests, you can also use `npm test`.
 (Note: at the time of writing, there are two known failing test cases unrelated to this submission.)
 Check out other scripts in `package.json` - they are all expected to work.